 Blight Removal

-Blight in neighborhoods can significantly impact the property values, public safety, community pride, enviromental helath and quality of life for Phoenix reesidents.
+Blight in neighborhoods can significantly impact the property values, public safety, community pride, enviromental helath and quality of life for Phoenix residents.
 Neighborhood Services addresses various reported blight violations, as well as offer services and programs that assist property owners to achieve compliance.

 Through its Neighborhood Preservation Division, the department achieves blight removal by addressing graffiti, removing abandoned shopping carts and enforcing maintenance standards on occupied and vacant properties.
 NSD's Neighborhood Preservation Inspectors investigate and work with property owners to resolve violations of Phoenix City Codes and Ordinances, and to remain code compliant.
 These regulations promote the health and safety of Phoenix residents while preserving property values by protecting neighborhoods from blight, deterioration, and illegal land use activities.